thai-chicken/tbd-2023z-phase1/tasks-phase2.md

 ![img.png](doc/figures/models_benchmarking.png)
 ![img.png](doc/figures/number_of_executors_benchmarking.png)

-1. **Overall trend of decreased total execution time with more executors**: <br> Generally, increasing the number of executors leads to a reduction in total execution time.
-This trend is evident in the comparison of total times across files processed with different numbers of executors.
+1. **Overall trend of decreased total execution time with more executors**: <br> Generally, increasing the number of executors **up to a certain point** leads to a reduction in total execution time.
+This trend is evident in the comparison of total times across files processed with different numbers of executors, but the impact isn't that clear when comparing 5 executors workload with 10 executors workload - it may be happening because we have only 2 workers in dataproc and there are more executor instances than workers, which means some executors may wait on others and waste their time then.

 2. **Inconsistent impact on individual models**:<br> While the overall trend favors more executors, individual models show varying responses.
 For example, models like demo_silver.daily_market and demo_silver.trades_history, which potentially involve extensive data processing or complex calculations, exhibit significant time reduction with more executors, while some did not, like demo_silver.accounts.
+We cannot see impact of more executors when looking onto models with shortest processing times.

 3. **Optimal executor allocation depends on model complexity**: <br> The data indicates that the optimal number of executors is not a one-size-fits-all but should be determined based on the specific requirements and complexity of each model.
 While models like demo_silver.daily_market may benefit significantly from a higher number of execitors, simpler models like demo_bronze.crm_customer_mgmt may achieve optimal performance with fewer executors.